jarecoo/practice/notes.md

 - “‘It is when times are good that you should gird yourself for tougher times ahead, for when Fortune is kind the soul can build defenses against her ravages.’ - Seneca, Moral Letters, 18.5-6 What if you spent one day a month experiencing the effects of poverty, hunger, complete isolation, or any other thing you might fear?
 After the initial culture shock, it would start to feel normal and no longer quite so scary.”
 TDS p.272
 - “If the bubble is never inflated, it won’t need to be popped.
 Overconfidence is a great weakness and a liability.
 But if you are already humble, no one will need to humble you - and the world is much less likely to have nasty surprises in store for you.”
 TDS p.274
 - “The person who has been dealt a harder hand, understood it, but still triumphed?
 That’s greatness” TDS p.278
+- “’Whenever you suffer pain, keep in mind that it’s nothing to be ashamed of and that it can’t degrade your guiding intelligence, nor keep it from acting rationally and for the common good…Pain is never unbearable or unending, so you can remember these limits and not add them in your imagination.’ -Marcus Aurelius, Meditations, 7.64 ‘Nature is merciful’ [Churchill] later wrote…, ‘and does not try her children, man or beats, beyond their compass…Live dangerously; take things as they come; dread naught, all will be well.’
+Nothing is unending.
+You just need to be strong and gracious enough to get through it.”
+TDS p.280
+- “’Remember that to change your mind and to follow someone’s correction are consistent with a free will.’ -Marcus Aurelius, Meditations, 8.16 The point is not to have an iron will, but an adaptable will — a will that makes full use of reason to clarify perception, impulse, and judgement to act effectively for the right purpose.
+It’s not weak to change and adapt.
+Flexibility is its own kind of strength. in fact, this flexibility combined with strength is what will make us resiliant and unstoppable.”
+TDS. p281

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.